Modular Invariant Quark and Lepton Models in Double Covering of $S_4$ Modular Group: Quark models based on modular symmetry

 where $\bar{\eta}_b$ denotes the contribution from SUSY threshold corrections which mainly affects the bottom quark Yukawa coupling.
-After examining many possible constructions, we succeeded in finding some models which can accommodate the experimental data of quark masses and CKM matrix.
+After examining tens of thousands quark models constructed by using Wolfram Mathematica, we succeeded in finding some models which can accommodate the experimental data of quark masses and CKM matrix.
 In the following, we present eight benchmark models with small number of free parameters.
 The transformation properties of the quark fields under $S'_4$ and their modular weights are summarized in table~\ref{tab:quark_mod}.